lod-io/Carina/README.md

-# AI Architect: Your AI-Powered Software Design Assistant 🚀
+# AI Architect: Your Software Design Assistant 🚀

 ## What is AI Architect?
 AI Architect is a tool that helps you design software architecture.
 Asking the right questions is often more important than having immediate answers.
 By walking you through a series of thoughtful, strategic questions, it helps you clarify your vision, identify potential challenges, and create more robust architectural designs.